matteospanio/matteospanio/README.md

 ### Hi there 👋

+I'm a Data Science student at Ca' Foscari University.
+I'm a linux lover and I really like python scripting.
+I also have a conservatory diploma in clarinet.

 <!--
 **matteospanio/matteospanio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.